Menglong (Vincent) Guan

 Research

-Three Faces of Complexity in Strategic Choice [draft available soon] (with Ryan Oprea)
+Three Faces of Complexity in Strategic Choice [pdf] (with Ryan Oprea) - revise and resubmit at Econometrica

 Abstract: We experimentally investigate how individuals use and value different statistical characteristics of a set of realized signals, referred to as sample features, in the classic belief updating task.
 We find that both the valuation and the realized usefulness of sample features do not monotonically respond to the changes in instrumental value (informativeness) across sample features.
 Subjects prefer sample features that contain proportion (the relative frequency of realized outcomes) over those that do not.
 Their belief updating behaviors align most closely with the Bayesian benchmark when using proportion, despite it not being the most informative one.
 Combining preference and belief updating performance, we show that, on average, subjects make better use of the sample features they prefer.
 Taken together, our findings shed light on the association between the preference of sample features and errors in belief updating in the classic experimental setting of studying belief updating behaviors.